JOJ0/discodos/README.md

 #### *search* command actions

-To "do" something with a track on the album you need to append "optional arguments" to the command, in short "options".
-This options will apply several actions on the found item(s).
-There are four actions available:
+To "do" something with a track on an album you need to append an "optional argument" to the command.
+The following actions can be applied to the found track:

-- "edit track" (-e)
+- "edit track" (option -e)
-- "add track to mix" (-m)
+- "add track to mix" (option -m)
-- "update from Discogs" (-u)
+- "update from Discogs" (option -u)
-- "update from *Brainz" (-z)
+- "update from *Brainz" (option -z)

-#### *search* "edit track" action
+#### *search* action "edit track"

-To edit the tracks details in the DiscoBASE you use:
+To edit the track's details in the DiscoBASE you use:

 `disco search "Amon Tobin Foley Room" -e`

-You will see the albums contents and be asked to put in a track number (eg A1, C2, ...).
+You will see the album's contents and be asked to put in a track number (eg A1, C2, ...).
 Then you will be walked through all the "editable" fields.
-It's pretty self-explanatory, but read the suggestions on the screen.
+It's pretty self-explanatory, but read the hints on the screen.

-If you know which track number you'd like to edit already, provide it on the command line already.
+If you know which track number you'd like to edit already, provide it on the command line directly.
 You won't be asked for the track number then:

 `disco search "Amon Tobin Foley Room" -e -t B2`

-#### *search* "add track to mix" action
+#### *search* action "add track to mix"

 The track you select on the found release will be added to the given mix-name: